dotnet/docs-aspire/docs/search/elasticsearch-component.md

 # .NET Aspire Elasticsearch component

 In this article, you learn how to use the .NET Aspire Elasticsearch component.
 The `Aspire.Elastic.Clients.Elasticsearch` library registers a [ElasticsearchClient](https://github.com/elastic/elasticsearch-net) in the DI container for connecting to a Elasticsearch.
-It enables corresponding health check, logging and telemetry.
+It enables corresponding health check and telemetry.

 ## Prerequisites